Webinars du réseau "Phages.fr"

 François Rousset, Postdoctoral scientist - Weizmann Institute of Science

-Watch the video here
+Watch the replay here

 Pathogens have fueled the diversification of intracellular defense strategies that collectively define cell-autonomous innate immunity.
 In bacteria, innate immunity is manifested by a broad arsenal of defense systems that provide protection against phages.
 The complexity of the bacterial immune repertoire has only been realized recently and is now suggesting that innate immunity has commonalities across the tree of life: many components of eukaryotic innate immunity are found in bacteria where they protect against phages.
 Here, I summarize recent findings on the conservation of innate immune pathways between prokaryotes and eukaryotes.
 I show that bacterial defense mechanisms can in turn catalyze the discovery of novel molecular players of eukaryotic innate immunity.
 We recently described ATP nucleosidases, immune effectors which cleave ATP molecules into adenine and ribose-5'-triphosphate during phage infection, thereby depriving phages of energy.
 Using phylogenetic analyses, we found that the immune ATP nucleosidase domain is found in a variety of eukaryotic organisms ranging from fungi to corals and insects, where it is embedded in a diverse set of proteins with a typical immune architecture.
 Taken together, our findings suggest that ATP degradation represents a novel mechanism of innate immunity that is conserved across the tree of life, highlighting the potential of bacterial defenses to expand our knowledge of eukaryotic immunity.